almindor/mipidsi/mipidsi/README.md

 Uses [display_interface](https://crates.io/crates/display-interface) to talk to the hardware via transports (currently SPI, I2C and Parallel GPIO).

-An optional batching of draws is supported via the `batch` feature (default on)
+An optional batching of draws is supported via the `batch` feature (default on).

+An optional `buffered` feature enabled buffering to improve performance for operations such as `fill_solid`.
+It allocates stack buffers of size `512` bytes during some draw operations.
+This is default turned on and it also depends on the `batch` feature.

 *NOTES*: